 Middle East Working Group (email@example.com)

 - Join the listserv by contacting Hyun Jeong Ha (firstname.lastname@example.org) or Amina Zarrugh (email@example.com).

 Political Sociology Comprehensive Exams Group.
-If you're interested in seeing what political sociology is all about, or just like talking about it, come to the political sociology comps group meetings, sponsored by Power, History and Society.
+Visitors interested in seeing what political sociology is all about, or who just like talking about it, can come to the political sociology comps group meetings, sponsored by Power, History and Society.
 Organized to help students taking their comprehensive exams in political sociology, these meetings provide in-depth discussions of major works, as well as discussions about the broader field.

 - For questions contact Dan Jaster (firstname.lastname@example.org) or Eric Borja (email@example.com)

 Wednesdays, 2:30-4:00, in CLA 3.636C.

 9/4: Benford and Snow, McAdam, McCarthy and Zald, Melucci and Gould

 9/11: Tilly, Harvey, Gorski